Many parents find their teenager's behaviour challenging.

 Follow these tips:

-- decide what the boundaries are and stick to them – teenagers may object to these but know they are a sign that you care for and about them
+- decide what the boundaries are and stick to them – teenagers may object to these but know they're a sign that you care for and about them

 - listen to them when they do want to talk and try not to interrupt until they've finished speaking

 - allow them to learn from their own mistakes – as long as they are safe – and accept they might do things differently to you

 - do not bottle up your concerns – if you're worried your teenager may be having unprotected sex or using drugs, try talking calmly and direct them to useful information, such as these articles on drugs or getting contraception.

 - allow them to have their own space and privacy

 Where can I find more information and support?

-There are several organisations that provide emotional support and practical advice.
-Try:
+There are also several organisations that provide emotional support and practical advice.
+You could try:

 - Family Lives is a charity specialising in supporting families.
 You can call their confidential helpline on 0808 800 2222 (9am to 9pm Monday to Friday, 10am to 3pm Saturday to Sunday).
 You can also visit their forums

 - Relate offers relationship advice and counselling.
 You can also use Live Chat to talk to a counsellor